ulen7/Minecraft/All_in_1/README.md

 ---

 ## Planned Features
+- Allow user to select when to do the backups and how often.
 - Option to display and validate YAML before launch
 - Manual mod input for Fabric servers
 - Auto-add Geyser plugin for Spigot and Paper